OlayinkaBo/DevOps_Pro/PROJECT5/README.md

-# Intoduction to Shell Scripting and User Input
+# Introduction to Shell Scripting and User Input

 The shell is a program that provides the user with an interface to use the operating system’s functions through some commands.